 How Does Magnesium Help High Blood Pressure?

 Known as hypertension, high blood pressure is a condition where the pressure of blood that is pumping through your arteries is too high (12).
-This increases your chances of stroke, heart attacks, heart failure, and even kidney damage.
+This increases your chances of stroke, heart attack, heart failure, and even kidney damage.
 Common causes of this condition are the clogging of your arteries, adrenal causes (associated with hormones), and kidney disease or injury.

 Magnesium for erectile dysfunction may indirectly help as magnesium is involved in the regulation of blood pressure (13).
 It also protects the body from calcium deposition and helps maintain the elasticity of your blood vessels.
 Consuming a healthy diet with an appropriate amount of magnesium may help in controlling blood pressure, a common cause of ED.